jamf/Replicator/README.md

 * Corrected encoding issue (#17) of special characters that caused authentication failures.

 **v2.6.3**<br>
-* Corrected an issued with self service icons not migrating if the icon name contained a space.
+* Corrected an issued with self service icons not replicating if the icon name contained a space.

 **v2.6.2**<br>
-* Resolve issue #14, items not migrating in the proper order.
+* Resolve issue #14, items not replicating in the proper order.

 **v2.6.0**<br>
 * Deferrals no longer stripped from policies.
 * Only log xml from failed items when in debug mode.
 * More informative logging, give reason of failure along with http status code.
-* Move history files to ~/Library/Logs/jamf-migrator and change extension to log.
+* Move history files to ~/Library/Logs/Replicator and change extension to log.
 Refer to them as log files now.
-* Added summary to provide count of items created, updated, and failed (&#8984;S) after a migration run.
+* Added summary to provide count of items created, updated, and failed (&#8984;S) after a replication run.
-* Patch Extension Attributes are no longer migrated.
+* Patch Extension Attributes are no longer replicated.
 * Log file naming has been corrected, for future logging.
 Current logs named incorrectly need to be manually deleted or renamed.
 Issue#13
-* Added recommended migration and dependencies to help.
+* Added recommended replication and dependencies to help.
 Issue#12
-* Migration of icons used in self service for newly created policies.
+* Replication of icons used in self service for newly created policies.
 Updating an existing policy will not update the existing icon on the destination server.

 **v2.2.5**<br>
-* Added migration of computer configurations.
+* Added replication of computer configurations.
 Note, it is possible to delete the parent of a smart configuration, thus orphaning the 'child' config.
-An orphaned child configuration is not accessible through the API, as a result it cannot be migrated.
+An orphaned child configuration is not accessible through the API, as a result it cannot be replicated.
 In the event the orphaned child configuration(s) also has child configuration(s), those child configuration(s) are turned into parent configuration(s).
 * Added ability to select frequently used source/destination servers from the user interface.
 Up to 10 server are selectable by using the up/down arrows to the right of the URL text box.

 **v2.1.5**<br>
-* Added migration of dock items.
+* Added replication of dock items.
-* Added stop button to stop the migration in progress.
+* Added stop button to stop the replication in progress.

 **v2.1.4**<br>
-* Added migration of directory bindings.
+* Added replication of directory bindings.

 **v2.1.3**<br>
-* Fixed smart group migration failures when done selectively.
+* Fixed smart group replication failures when done selectively.
-* Fixed advanced computer search duplication if migrated more then once, they should update now if changed.
+* Fixed advanced computer search duplication if replicated more then once, they should update now if changed.
 * Fixed authentication verification when Jamf Server utilizes SSO (thanks @ftiff).

 **v2.1.0**<br>
-* Added the ability to migrate Jamf server accounts (users and groups).
-Newly created accounts on the destination server will be created without a password (can't migrate passwords).
-The account being used to authenticate to the destination server is not migrated if it also exists on the source server.
-The migration of accounts depends on the existence of related sites and LDAP servers in order to be successful.
+* Added the ability to replicate Jamf server accounts (users and groups).
+Newly created accounts on the destination server will be created without a password (can't replicate passwords).
+The account being used to authenticate to the destination server is not replicated if it also exists on the source server.
+The replication of accounts depends on the existence of related sites and LDAP servers in order to be successful.

 **v2.0.0**<br>
 * Change to the user interface.
 Grouped similar categories together.
 * Added iOS items.
-* Selective migration now allows the selection of multiple items, using control and/or shift key.
+* Selective replication now allows the selection of multiple items, using control and/or shift key.
 * Added selective removal of items within a category.

 **v1.2.1**<br>
-* fixed issue where app would hang if last/only item migrated had no endpoints.
+* fixed issue where app would hang if last/only item replicated had no endpoints.
 * credentials no longer needed for source server when removing data.
 * UI button improvements for select all/none (thanks @jdhovaland).

 **v1.2.0**<br>
-* Fixed the issue migrating computers with the xprotect tag having no value.
+* Fixed the issue replicating computers with the xprotect tag having no value.
-* Selective migration now lists endpoints alpha-numeric.
+* Selective replication now lists endpoints alpha-numeric.
 * Added debug logging.
 To enable, launch the app from terminal:

 ```
-…/jamf-migrator.app/Contents/MacOS/jamf-migrator –debug
+…/Replicator.app/Contents/MacOS/Replicator –debug
 ```

 * Debug info is added to the history file